World Communion of Reformed Churches: Active and Inactive Members

 Although the WCRC officially has 230 full, associate, and affiliate member denominations, delegates from only 117 denominations attended the 2025 General Assembly.

 It was reported at the Assembly that only 51 of the member denominations regularly pay the dues required for the maintenance of the organization, thus maintaining their status as "active members".

 According to the WCRC Constitution, Article VI.J.6, inactive churches that cease contributing financially to the organization's support for 3 consecutive years without justification lose the right to voice and vote in the organization's assemblies, and may only participate as observers.

+However, in 2025, the organization listed 170 active members (including 1 affiliated theological institute, 1 affiliated denomination, 1 associated denomination, 2 former members - Evangelical Presbyterian Church and United Free Church of Scotland - and 165 full member denominations), and 60 inactive members (all full members).

 Therefore, the General Assembly determined that the General Secretary should notify inactive member churches of their delinquency, giving them the option to regularize their financial contributions or leave the organization.

 African and Asian denominations represent 86% of CMIR's 100 million members.
-However, churches in Europe and North America, which represent only 13% of individual members, are responsible for more than 85% of WCRC's financial contributions.
-Thus, only 51 denominations, mostly from Europe and North America, actually participate in governance, have the right to voice their opinions and vote in the WCRC.
+However, churches in Europe and Northern America, which represent less than 10% of individual members, are responsible for more than 85% of WCRC's financial contributions.
+Thus, only 51 denominations, mostly from Europe and Northern America, actually participate in governance, have the right to voice their opinions and vote in the WCRC.

-For this reason, WCRC resolutions are generally more aligned with the theology and practice of the European and North American members, who are generally more liberal and ecumenical, than with African and Asian churches, which tend to be more conservative.
+For this reason, WCRC resolutions are generally more aligned with the theology and practice of the European and Northern American members, who are generally more liberal and ecumenical, than with African and Asian churches, which tend to be more conservative.